Transforming our City Campus

-Canterbury will be celebrating 30 years as a UNESCO World Heritage Site in 2018.
+Canterbury celebrated 30 years as a UNESCO World Heritage Site in 2018.

 We are privileged to be situated in this UNESCO World Heritage Site and, as one of only a small number of universities in the UK to enjoy this prestigious connection, we are proud of our location and place in this wonderful city.